alexirpan/alexirpan.github.io/_posts/2020-01-16-berkeley-back-pay.markdown

 20 hour appointments, I likely wouldn't have taken any of them in my senior year, due to other time commitments.

-The adminstration will either need to allocate more TA budget, or CS class sizes will need to shrink.
+The administration will either need to allocate more TA budget, or CS class sizes will need to shrink.
 Historically, I've lost a lot of faith in the UC system and expect it to raise the budget by a token amount that doesn't cover the shortfall.
 CS class enrollment was already effectively at capacity with the 8 hr / week loophole, so it has to drop.
 The math I saw was that four 8 hour TAs cost the same as one 20 hour TA.
 If the budget doesn't increase, a shift to 20 hour TAs means 62.5% of the teaching hours as last semester.
-This is pretty crazy, I have no idea how they'll even figure out enrollment.
+This is pretty crazy and I have *no idea* how they'll even figure out enrollment.

 I'd like the union to negotiate higher pay per hour, in exchange for fee remissions, because one of the big lessons is that welfare cliffs can lead to